tjeerdhans/solving-permutation-puzzles/manuscript/Cycle-Notation.md

 ]
 ```

-2. How does the cycle notation of two permutation relate to the cycle notation
+2. How does the cycle notation of two permutations relate to the cycle notation
    of their product?
 E.g `(0 1 2)` and `(3 4)`, or `(0 1 2)` and `(2 3)`.
 3. Implement an algorithm to create the cycle notation given a permutation.